derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >But it would have lost critical momentum.
 It would have become the MySpace of digital currencies.
 The faithful would have lost a lot of faith, and businesses that were trying to bring Bitcoin to the mainstream would “pivot” towards something else.
 People who were motivated by Making The World A Better Place™ would conclude the ordinary people around them would never use their products, and so they’d leave.

+>I believe there are no situations in which Bitcoin can enter an overload situation and come out with its reputation and user base intact.
+Both would suffer heavily and as Bitcoin is the founder of the cryptocurrency concept, the idea itself would inevitably suffer some kind of negative repercussions.

 #### 12 June 2015